coralogix/workshops/docs/index.md

 These workshops are designed to help learn and practice observability and practice integrations to the Coralogix platform.
 They include reference implementations that are easy to deploy and understand.

 Unless otherwise specified, these are designed to run on an Ubuntu cloud host environment.
+They are not intended to be run on a personal computer.
 Specific workshops have sandbox setup guidelines beyond a cloud Ubuntu host.

 These workshops are not documentation- Coralogix platform documentation is located [here](https://coralogix.com/docs/)